-Create a new universe called baseband using the blocks indicated in Figure 66.
+Create a new universe called baseband using the blocks indicated in Figure 65.
 The blocks are from left to right, bdata,linecode,sqrtnyq,addnoise,sqrtnyq and eye.
 Save the universes as baseband.
-Note that using the option in the Command Menu in the menu bar we have displayed the options and turned on "Show Block Names".
+Note that using the option icon in the toolbar we have displayed the options and turned on "Show Block Names".

 The bdata block generates pseudo random bits, one bit at a time at the bit rate.
-We can arbitrarily say that the bit rate is 1 Mega Bits per Second (Mbps).
+We can arbitrarily say that the bit rate is 1 Mega bits per second.
 The linecoder block encodes the bits into bipolar format (-1 for a "0" and +1 for a "1").
 The line coder also increases the sampling rate.
 In this simulation we will oversample by 8.
 Thus each baud interval will be 8 samples.
 Each bit that is generated by the bdata block will result in 8 samples generated by the linecode block.
 The linecode block generates the encoded data as impulses.
 Each impulse is filtered by the sqrtnyq block for pulse shaping.
 Pulse shaping is necessary for zero inter-symbol interference.
 It will also bandlimit the signal.
 The channel is modeled as an additive noise channel.
 The pulse shaping is split between the transmitter and receiver for an overall Raised Cosine pulse shape.
-Thus the sampling rate at the output of linecoder is 81Mbps=8 MHz.
+Thus the sampling rate at the output of linecoder is 81=8 MHz.

 Run the simulation.
-You should get the eye diagram shown in Figure 67 where we are using 100% excess bandwidth.
+You should get the eye diagram shown in Figure 66.

-Figure 65 Showing Block Names
+Figure 64 Showing Block Names

-Figure 66 Eye Diagram
+Figure 65 Eye Diagram